Establish project milestones

 Plan for student data privacy requirements in your country or region, and define security requirements that align with your organization’s policies.
 For more information, see Comply with privacy laws.

 Define a Managed Apple ID strategy: By setting up Managed Apple IDs for students and teachers, you provide them with access to key Apple services and content that enable a personalized learning experience, including iCloud storage, iWork collaboration, and the Schoolwork app for iPad.
 With these accounts, teachers can organize and streamline workflows, and ensure that students have access to their work wherever they are, while keeping personal data private and secure.
 It’s also possible to configure and deploy devices without Managed Apple ID accounts.
-For more information, see What are Managed Apple IDs in the Apple School Manager User Guide and see the video Planning for your School.
+For more information, see Use Managed Apple IDs and Managed Apple ID features for students and teachers in the Apple School Manager User Guide and see the video Planning for your School.

 Integrate your existing systems: Make sure your existing systems are updated and connected.